corridor/sqlalchemy-history/CONTRIBUTING.md

 git push origin <branch-name>
 ```

-- Got to github, and raise a PR `corridor/sqlalchemy-history:main` and wait for a review.
+- Go to GitHub, open a PR against `corridor/sqlalchemy-history:main`, and wait for a review.
 - Maintainer(s) of the project will review and approve the CI flow to validate changes across different environments.
 - If changes are valid and passes all the tests, maintainer(s) will accept the PR(s)